hey-m-krish/hey-m-krish/README.md

 - 👋 Hi, I’m @hey-m-krish
 - 👀 I’m interested in python and video editing.
-- 🌱 I’m currently learning editing videos
+- 🌱 I’m currently learning editing videos and creating creative projects and promotions.
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me at krishsharma1815@gmail.com